meltaierorg/backstageapp/README.md

 More info can be found here - > https://backstage.io/docs/integrations/github/locations#token-scopes

 5. Create a Github oAuth or Normal Github App.
 This App allows you to run an oAuth Workflow each time the End-User is deploying any Github related config, enforcing a higher level of Identity Security.
 Refer to the image below for the URLs you need to set for the Github oAuth App or Github App.
-After you create the App, export the following as Environment Variable Keys.
+After you create the App, export the following keys and their values as Environment Variable Keys.
 Note: In this Demo, an oAuth App is used (if you want to use Github App instead, export the env vars that are outlined here instead https://backstage.io/docs/integrations/github/github-apps#including-in-integrations-config)

 - AUTH_GITHUB_CLIENT_ID <br />
 - AUTH_GITHUB_CLIENT_SECRET <br/>

 More info -> https://backstage.io/docs/integrations/azure/org#app-registration <br/>

 <p align="center">
   <img src="images/githuboAuth.png" />
 </p>

 6. Create an Azure Service Principal for Entra ID Auth so you can login to your local backstage instance via your EntraID credentials.
-If you are looking to test Azure deployments you can also use the same Service Principal for both cases (EntraID Org Data ingestion + Azure Deployments), you will need the Service Principal Secret handy as you will prompted to enter it in the Backstage Service Template deployment form, see [Service Template Deployment Demo](#demo-service-template-deployment-demo).
+If you are looking to test Azure deployments (via Backstage Service Templates) you can also use the same Service Principal for both cases (EntraID Org Data ingestion + Azure Deployments), you will need the Service Principal Secret handy as you will prompted to enter it in the Backstage Service Template deployment form, see [Service Template Deployment Demo](#demo-service-template-deployment-demo).
 Refer to the image below for the URLs you need to set for the Azure SPN.

  <p align="center">
   <img src="images/msoAuth-1.png" />